Law

 Personal Reflection

-• How can I make Scripture more accessible and central in my home, like the Law beside the ark, so it shapes my family’s choices?
+• How can I make God’s Word more visible and central in my daily routine, like the Law placed beside the ark?

 A Challenge For You